E-Sh4rk/TypeInference/random.md

 - EX 00: `x` is not a subexpression of the expression in the match, so we can't know anything about `x` in the first case.
 We should handle of this kind of alias.

+- Line 214: add typeof(e') to the intersection and use t instead of Env ? (less redundant, and the definition of Env is not needed anymore)

 - Line 234: Call to back-typeof: should call it on t & t_0 (instead of just t).
 It's "free" and can give a more precise result.

 ### Adding polymorphism